Mutual Debts in Marriage

 Debts, duties, and obligations are the essence of due benevolence.
 Notice again the deliberately cumbersome form of words used by Paul – 'Let the husband render unto the wife due benevolence: and likewise also the wife unto the husband.'
 It is a two-way debt.

-We conclude with a further reference to 1 Corinthians 7.23 – ‘Ye are bought with a price; be not ye the servants of men.’
+We conclude with a further reference to 1 Corinthians 7.23 – 'Ye are bought with a price; be not ye the servants of men.'
 Here is the great incentive for paying our mutual debts, so that our marriage union may be deep and beautiful, and instrumental in the service of Christ.
-We were slaves to sin, and owned by it.
-We were slaves to the devil, and controlled by him.
 We were slaves to condemnation and to hell, and to increasing inward corruption, and to twisted, false ideas.
 We were slaves to ultimate tragedy and loss, and yet we were purchased out of it all.